jenstornell/tiny-html-minifier/readme.md

 #### Not collapsed

-Spaces are preserved, in case the elements are positioned inline.
+Spaces are preserved (except for most elements within `<head></head>`).
+It's good when using the elements inline.
 This is the default.

 ```html
 <ul><li> <a href="#"> My link </a></li><li> <a href="#"> My link </a></li> </ul>